dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 <!--DHIS2-SECTION-ID:data_vis_select_dim_items-->

-A dimension refers to the elements which describe the data values in the system.
+A dimension refers to the elements that describe the data values in the system.
 There are three main dimensions in the system:

 - **Data**: Includes data elements, indicators and datasets (reporting rates), describing the phenomena or event of the data.